ositowang/thirtyDaysJS/takeAway.md

 ## Day11

 1. Bunch of video APIs learned such as `timeupdate` etc.

 ## Day13-15

 1. you never learn until you do it by yourself.

+## Day16-17

+1. `mousemove` can be triggerred on the child element, so we need to be careful about the real coordination reference.